 Many D.C. residents do without a car and rely on the Metro, buses, the streetcar, Uber (or similar services) and taxis.
 If you have a car in D.C. you should be prepared for serious traffic.
 You may find a less expensive home or apartment in the suburbs but if you have a driving commute it can take a toll in terms of your time – and your frustration levels.

 The cost of living in Washington, D.C. is high.
 The city is home to many wealthy residents, and housing costs in the District are out of reach for many.
-A recent SmartAsset study found that the income needed to pay the rent for a two-bedroom apartment in Washington, D.C. (and still be financially comfortable) is $103,543.
+According to Numbeo, a consumer prices database, renting a one-bedroom apartment in the city center of D.C. costs $2,275.53.

 Another factor that adds to the high cost of living in Washington, D.C. is the taxation system.
 Taxation (without representation!) is complicated in D.C.
-The sales tax in the city is 5.75%, but certain purchases are taxed at a higher rate.
-For example, alcohol that you buy and consume off-premises is taxed at 10%, as are restaurant meals and takeout orders.
-There’s a hotel tax of 14.5%.
-Want to park your car in a garage?
-That’s taxed at a rate of 18%.
+The sales tax in the city is 6%, but certain purchases are taxed at a higher rate.
+For example, alcohol that you buy and consume off-premises is taxed at 10.25%, as are restaurant meals and takeout orders.
+There’s a hotel tax of 14.95%.
 D.C. does have an estate tax, unlike some nearby states including West Virginia.

 While you might pay a lot in sales tax over your years in D.C. you don’t need to pay a dime to visit world-class museums.
 Not all of the city’s museums are free, but most are.
 It’s a benefit of living in D.C. that’s worth taking advantage of, and not just when friends and relatives visit from out of town.
 In addition to regular exhibitions, many museums host free talks, receptions and film screenings, too.
 This is a boon for any D.C. resident on a budget.